 A visit to Vietnam would not be complete without a stay at the Aluoi Hotel.
 Each of the three times that I have spent nights there I arrived late in the afternoon as the sun was going down.
 Once the luggage was stowed in the room I set off on a walk.
 Two things to remember here is that there is no lock on your room door.
 If you are nervous about leaving your stuff behind be sure to bring a cable lock with you to secure the door.
 The other thing is to take a flashlight when setting out on a late afternoon walk as there is no ambient light at all once the sun goes down.
 Even though the generator fires up around dark, only extremely essential lighting is on.
 On each afternoon stroll of the first evening in Aluoi, I went in the direction of Hamburger Hill, Every time I've done this afternoon walk it has been a terrific experience.

 Once we settled in at the Hotel I grabbed my map and compass I set off in the direction of the Hill to get a fix on where we would be hiking the next day.
 The interpreter stayed behind to crash.
 Gerry waved me on my way while he stayed behind to make sure things were in order for the next day.
 My walk led me through the local village down paths by bamboo groves and thatch huts.
 People were extremely friendly and came out to "talk" to me, although I couldn't understand a word.
-Eventually I could go no farther as the trail was washed out by a river.
+Now and then a distant voice would yell, but I would holler back "Mỹ, Mỹ!" ("America!" -- pronounced 'Me') Eventually I could go no farther as the trail was washed out by a river.
 I recall standing on that river's edge looking off toward Hamburger Hill as the sun set, hoping that the next day I would get to the top.
 From where I was standing I could only see a jungled range of indistinct mountains of which the Hill is a part.
 The Hill is not a solitary peak towering about the rest, but more of a part of a ridgeline.
 Muddled into part of a mountain range that blends together, picking out the Hill is would be impossible from my location.
 I decide to head back to the hotel.

 That evening, back at the hotel, Gerry and I meet with our guide for the next day.
 The guide says that he will attempt to get us as close to the Hill as possible.
 Gerry tries to explain to them that "as possible" is not in our vocabulary.
 By this time I have absolute confidence in Gerry's uncanny ability to get me into the places I want to see without problem.
 I have no idea what sort of red tape and problems he has to deal with on his end as he keeps that grief--if there is any-- pretty much to himself.
 We say our good nights to the guide and walk out across the road into a local "bar".
 It is simply a dirt floor hut with rough furniture and no lights except for lanterns.
 A couple of local men at an adjoining table are the only other patrons.
 They talk in low whispers with lots of hand gestures.
 After the long but exciting day, a couple of beers in this remote part of Vietnam taste pretty good.
 Soon the generator must have kicked on as we can hear the blaring of loudspeakers.
 It is obviously propaganda speak and the voice machine dominates the night air.
 I'd love to know what the rap is about.
 Within several minutes, the barkeep turns up his radio and the propaganda is drowned out by Vietnamese music.
 By the time we leave the bar it is good and dark.
 The loudspeakers are still blaring the propaganda.
 Back at the hotel, I settle the mosquito net around me and drift off to sleep with the white noise of those loudspeakers.

 Our Hue interpreter, Dich, goes inside the guard shack to make the arrangements.
 Gerry and I stand in the road with the Aluoi guides.
 Traveling in Vietnam, especially in sensitive areas is always risky.
-There is the risk of being thought of as a Russian.
+There is the risk of being thought of as a Russian or as I would later find out -- CIA.
 The retaliation will be anything from a verbal harangue to rocks coming your way.
 I was told that a Russian was shot the year before (1993).
 Standing there with my European looks didn't comfort me.
 It must be maddening to run a tour business into Vietnam especially when you are promising adventurous VietVets a chance to visit remote and sometimes sensitive areas.
 As a tour provider you must coordinate and provide bribes to the proper officials several months in advance.
 These bribes then trickle down to the other officials you will meet along the way.
 I never ask Gerry how he does his business and gets this service done.
 He has been amazing in greasing the skids so far.